OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 VS Code is the preferred IDE.
 You should install the recommended extensions when prompted.

-Debugging is available by running the `Docker: Attach to Ruby` configuration.
+Debugging is available by running `docker-compose up -f docker-compose.yml -f docker-compose.debug.yml` and then the `Docker: Attach to Ruby` configuration in VS Code.

 In order to get things like code completion and linting, it's necessary to install ruby locally.